ashwinv1184/FPGA-VSD-Projects/README.md

 The sense_uart_tx module is a hardware component that enables serial data transmission through a UART (Universal Asynchronous Receiver-Transmitter) interface.The sense_uart_tx module is responsible for transmitting serial data from a sensor or other device to a receiving device, such as a microcontroller or computer.

 Components: Outputs, inputs, Internal Oscillator, frequency counter.

-Outputs- Red, Blue and Green LED (led_red, led_blue and led_green), uarttx (transmitter) Inputs- uartrx (receiver), hardware clock (hw_clk) Baud Rate generation: 9600 Hz from 12 Mhz. txbyte-D : This code means that the data to be displayed on the terminal is the word "D" Instantiate RGB primitive-
+Outputs- Red, Blue and Green LED (led_red, led_blue and led_green), uarttx (transmitter)

+Inputs- uartrx (receiver), hardware clock (hw_clk)

+Baud Rate generation: 9600 Hz from 12 Mhz.
+Uses clock division.

+txbyte-D : This code means that the data to be displayed on the terminal is the word "D".

+Instantiate RGB primitive-  Controlled by  SB_RGBA_DRV RGB_DRIVER which limits the current power to the three LEDs and controls the flow of current.

+tx_out: An UART serial output for external communication.

+Shift Register- It is the 32 bit sensor data (in this module) and progressively shifts 8 bits per transmission cycle.

 ## Design and Documentation: